 With free entry and discounts on several attractions, unlimited, citywide use of the bus network and savings at a range of restaurants and cafés there are plenty of savings to be had.

 While you can’t purchase the cards online, prices, a full list of benefits are available on the Visit Reykjavík website.

-Check out the Iceland destinations page here, and if you have any tips to help save money in Reykjavik, let me know in the comments!
-You can also share this blog on Pinterest using the pin below!
+If you have any other tips to help save money in Reykjavik, let me know in the comments!